City Challenge

-City Challenge is an event organisation that holds motorsports, arts and entertainment events in major city centres.
-It has its headquarters in Berlin, Germany.
+City Challenge was an event organisation that holds motorsports, arts, and entertainment events in major city centres.
+It had its headquarters in Berlin, Germany.

 History

 City Challenge CEO Hartmut Beyer started to plan a race circuit downtown Bucharest, Romania, in 2004.
 After fulfilling the role as organiser and promoter for the FIA GT Championship rounds in Bucharest 2007, 2008 (under the name of Bucharest Ring) and Budapest, Hungary, in 2009, Mr. Beyer and his team performed negotiations with multiple cities around the world in order to establish its own GT championship that will take place from 2013 onwards.